When do you cut back irises? Expert advice for why, when, and how to trim for the best blooms

 (Image credit: Alamy)

 To cut back irises, start by removing the dead flower heads once they have faded and begun to shrivel.
-This can be done as soon as they start to die off around late spring and early summer.
+This can be done as soon as they start to die off and it is recommended to wear gardening gloves when trimming irises due to potentially sharp leaves.

 Can you cut back iris leaves after they bloom?